Problems with our current diagnostic system

 Currently, mental health disorders do not have any observable brain lesions.
 We can’t take an image of a brain and see if someone has bipolar or anxiety.
 However, there is potential for more research on “circuit” abnormalities as related to mental health disorders.

 Our brain is a complex network with 128 billion neurons connected as a single, massive, and flexible structure.
 As described by Lisa Barret, in 7 1/2 lessons about the brain, these neurons are grouped into clusters, and the clusters serve as “hubs” of communication across the brain.
-These neurons and their communication pathways, which we often call "circuits", are changing instantaneously and continuously.
-If one of these clusters “goes down" problems can occur that are associated with depression, schizophrenia, dyslexia, chronic pain, dementia, Parkinson’s, and many other disorders.
+These neurons and their communication pathways, called “circuits, ” change instantaneously and continuously.
+If one of these clusters “goes down,” problems can occur that are associated with depression, schizophrenia, dyslexia, chronic pain, dementia, Parkinson’s, and many other disorders.

 One such circuit is the default mode network.
-This is a communication network in the midline of the brain that is not obviously connected anatomically yet seems to synchronize, especially when the brain is not engaged in a task.
+This communication network in the brain’s midline is not obviously connected anatomically yet seems to synchronize, especially when the brain is not engaged in a task.
 Some people call it the daydreaming circuit.
 Individual variation in the default mode network suggests it may be one of many functional circuits important in mental illness.
 Could the circuit approach yield more precise diagnostic categories?
 The current data on this theory isn’t consistent or specific – however, it is worth exploring.

-Many people these days, are resistant to labels and are anti-mental health diagnostics.
+Many people are resistant to labels and are anti-mental health diagnostics.
 Because our current diagnostic system is so poor, mental health diagnostics as a whole now have a bad rap.
-In part, this is because mental illness starts at a young age – most people experience the first symptoms of mental illness before the age of 25.
-During the teen and young adult years, one’s ego or identity has not fully formed and so there is easy identity confusion with diagnostic labels.
-Meaning, that the diagnosis can easily become conflated with the patient’s identity.
-Rather than “I have” it becomes “I am”.
-This is a normal confusion for teens and young adults to make and rebellion against those labels is a common response for patients of this age.
+In part, this is because mental illness starts at a young age – most people experience the first symptoms before age 25.
+During the teen and young adult years, one’s ego or identity has not fully formed, so there is easy identity confusion with diagnostic labels.
+Meaning that the diagnosis can easily become conflated with the patient’s identity.
+Rather than “I have,” it becomes “I am”.
+This is a normal confusion for teens and young adults, and rebellion against those labels is a common response for patients of this age.

 Without an accurate classification mechanism, we cannot establish reliability and validity in the field of mental health.
-We are currently unable to do accurate research, give exact treatment protocols or establish reliable, high-quality care for clients.
-Because of this, it is easier for insurance companies to not make mental health treatment a priority for coverage and we end up paying for avoidable long-term disabilities and putting the burden of care on families and communities.
+We cannot do accurate research, give exact treatment protocols, or establish reliable, high-quality client care.
+Because of this, it is easier for insurance companies not to make mental health treatment a priority for coverage.
+We end up paying for avoidable long-term disabilities and putting the burden of care on families and communities.
 Creating a deeper and more exact diagnostic tool would positively transform the field.